-- As a condition of employment or request to volunteer, the applicant will be provided with the diocesan Background Check Policy and Background Check Authorization Form. - The background check is initiated as soon as possible for employment or volunteer activity.
-The result of the background check will determine whether the person may be placed or retained in an employee or volunteer position. - A Minor's Statement of Background should be completed prior to the minor serving as a volunteer.

-Current church Personnel and volunteers may be screened at any time at the discretion of the Diocese.
-Effective August 2019, the Office of Compliance began a process of renewing criminal background checks (ICHAT).
-Renewal will occur at least every 5 years for active employees and for volunteers who have contact with minors.
+- At the time of hire or request to volunteer, the applicant will be provided with the Catholic Diocese of Saginaw Background Check Policy and Background Check Authorization Form. - The background check is initiated as soon as possible for employment or volunteer activity.
+The result of the background check will determine whether the person may be placed or retained in an employee or volunteer position. - A Minor's Statement of Background should be completed prior to the minor being a volunteer. - Current church personnel and volunteers may be screened at any time at the discretion of the Diocese.
+In August 2019, the Office of Compliance began a process of renewing criminal background checks (ICHAT) every 6 years for active employees and for volunteers with regular or frequent contact with minors.

-3.1.6 Hiring Agency
+3.1.6 Responsible Agent

-Requests for a criminal history background check are handled by the hiring agency and/or the agency handling volunteer applicants.5
+Requests for a criminal history background check are handled by the hiring agency and/or the agency handling volunteer applicants.2